-Boots By Position:
+Boots By Position

 You finished a game, thrown your boots on the ground in the changing rooms, or given them to the kitman, only to find that other players have similar boots as yours!
 Or perhaps you just want something a little unique and personal to you on your boots.
 It would then be a massive problem to sort out which one is yours.
-We’ve got your back, we’ll show you tips on how to customize your football boots, demonstrating how to transfer your name or logo on to the boots or order a unique pair made just for you.
-Customising your football boots need not be expensive; as simple as using a different set of laces can have an enormous impact in terms of personalising the look and feel of your boots.
+We’ve got your back, we’ll show you tips on how to customize your football shoes, demonstrating how to transfer your name or logo on to the boots or order a unique pair made just for you.
+Customising your pairs need not be expensive; as simple as using a different set of laces can have an enormous impact in terms of personalising the look and feel of your boots.